becheng/adf-vs-pbi-dataflows/README.md

 ## Setting up a PBI Dataflow

 - [ ] Created a custom workspace in **PBI Service**.
-- [ ] Set up a new sample datasource or connect to an existing one.
-In my case, I spun up an Azure SQL Database and use the sample AdventureWorks database.
+- [ ] Created a sample datasource - in my case, I spun up an Azure SQL Database and used the sample AdventureWorks database.
 - [ ] In PBI Service, used **Get Data** to connect to the my datasource and selected a few sample tables.
-- [ ] Transformed the data using the Power query editor, e.g.
+- [ ] Transformed the data using the Power Query Editor.
     - [ ] Merged queries
     - [ ] Added/Removed/Renamed Columns
     - [ ] Disabled Load of Tables
     - [ ] Aggregated data
-- [ ] Perform an on-demand refresh
+- [ ] Performed an on-demand refresh
-- [ ] Refresh based on a schedule
+- [ ] Refreshed based on a schedule
 - [ ] Used **Get Data** from **PBI Desktop** to connect this dataflow from the customer workspace to product reports.

 ## Configure PBI Workspace to access Azure Data Lake Storage (ADLS)